-GENERAL ORDER G-02-20 REV: SUBJECT PERSONAL APPEARANCE AND GROOMING (SWORN)
+GENERAL ORDER G-02-23: SUBJECT PERSONAL APPEARANCE AND GROOMING (SWORN)

 Find below complete policy content or download the official directive.